How to Get Rid of Nasty Pet Smells

 3. Hire a professional cleaner

 If a chemical attack fails, call in the pros.
 Some cleaning companies, such as Cole’s, specialize in pet stains.
-They often use similar chemicals, but in higher concentrations than those sold in pet stores.
-Cole said the machinery is also different.
+They often use similar chemicals to those sold in pet stores, but in higher concentrations.
+Cole explains that the machinery is also different.
 His company blasts stains with 250-degree water under high pressure.